Shadvidamargini

-Shadvidamargini (pronounced Shaḍvidamārgini, meaning the one with the road to a hundred forms of knowledge) is a ragam in Carnatic music (musical scale of South Indian classical music).
+Shadvidamargini (pronounced Shaḍvidamārgini, meaning the one with the path to six forms of knowledge) is a ragam in Carnatic music (musical scale of South Indian classical music).
 It is the 46th melakarta rāgam (parent scale) in the 72 melakarta rāgam system of Carnatic music.
 It is called Stavarājam in Muthuswami Dikshitar school of Carnatic music.

 Structure and Lakshana

 It is the 4th rāgam in the 8th chakra Vasu.
 The mnemonic name is Vasu-Bhu.
 The mnemonic phrase is sa ra gi mi pa dhi ni.
 Its ārohaṇa-avarohaṇa structure (ascending and descending scale) is as follows (see swaras in Carnatic music for details on below notation and terms):